opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 has_math: true
 ---

-# Search for k-NN with filters
+# Search with k-NN filters
 Introduced 2.4
 {: .label .label-purple }

-You can create custom filters using Query DSL search options to refine your k-NN searches.
+You can create custom filters using Query domain-specific language (DSL) search options to refine your k-NN searches.
 You define the filter criteria within the `knn_vector` field's `filter` subsection in your query.
 You can use any of the OpenSearch Query DSL query types as a filter.
-This includes the common query types: `term`, `range`, `regexp`, `wildcard`, as well as custom query types.
+This includes the common query types: `term`, `range`, `regexp`, and `wildcard`, as well as custom query types.
 To include or exclude results, use Boolean query clauses.
-You also specify a query point with the `knn_vector` type and search for nearest neighbors that match your filter criteria.
+You can also specify a query point with the `knn_vector` type and search for nearest neighbors that match your filter criteria.
 To run k-NN queries with a filter, the Lucene search engine and Hierarchical Navigable Small World (HNSW) method are required.

 To learn more about how to use Query DSL Boolean query clauses, see [Boolean queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/bool).
-To get more details about the `knn_vector` data type definition, see [k-NN Index]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/knn-index/).
+For more details about the `knn_vector` data type definition, see [k-NN Index]({{site.url}}{{site.baseurl}}/opensearch/search-plugins/knn/knn-index/).
 {: .note }

 ## How does a k-NN filter work?

-The OpenSearch k-NN plugin version 2.2 provided support for the Lucene engine to process k-NN searches.
+The OpenSearch k-NN plugin version 2.2 introduced support for the Lucene engine to process k-NN searches.
 The Lucene engine provides a search that is based on the HNSW algorithm to represent a multi-layered graph.
 The OpenSearch k-NN plugin version 2.4 can incorporate filters for searches based on Lucene 9.4.

 After a filter is applied to a set of documents to be searched, the algorithm decides whether to perform pre-filtering for an exact k-NN search or modified post-filtering for an approximate search.
-The approximate search with filtering guarantees the top number of closest vectors in the results.
+The approximate search with filtering ensures the top number of closest vectors in the results.

 Lucene also provides the capability to operate its `KnnVectorQuery` over a subset of documents.
 To learn more about this capability, see the [Apache Lucene Documentation](https://issues.apache.org/jira/browse/LUCENE-10382).